sunzefang/doc/readme.md

 try it again.

-try it five more time.
+try it six more time.